The 1976 Chowchilla school bus kidnapping saw 26 California children abducted, buried alive, and held for ransom — then they miraculously escaped.

 The authorities only discovered the businesses when a worker’s compensation lawsuit was filed against him.
 Woods had also inherited a trust fund reportedly worth $100 million, as he came from two very wealthy families, and he bought a mansion a short distance away from the prison.

-While Woods has lived a relatively cushy life in prison, his victims continue to suffer from the trauma he inflicted upon them more than 40 years ago.
+While all three Chowchilla kidnappers have now been released, their victims continue to suffer from the trauma inflicted upon them more than 40 years ago.
 Jodi Heffington-Medrano, who was 10 at the time of the kidnapping, told the Associated Press, “They basically stole our whole youth.
 Our childhood was completely turned upside down.”

 Many of the children went on to suffer from depression and substance abuse.
 They had panic attacks and nightmares about kidnapping and death.
 One boy shot a lost tourist with a BB gun when their car broke down in front of his house.
 Psychiatrist Lenore Terr told CBS News, “There are a number of these kids who have gone to prison for doing something controlling to somebody else.”